Buy Here Pay Here Car Lots

 Myth 2: Buy Here Pay Here dealers automatically repossess your car if you make a late payment.

 You will incur a late fee for remitting a payment after the due date, but this doesn’t necessarily mean the repo guy will arrive at your door the next day to pick up your vehicle.
 Some Buy Here Pay Here dealerships may be willing to make arrangements with you if you are experiencing a financial hardship.
 However, you should keep them in the loop and reach out before the due date rolls around.

 Myth #3: Buy Here Pay Here lots sell unreliable, outdated cars.

-Reputable Buy Here Pay Here dealerships offer safe, used vehicles that come with an extended warranty.
-In addition, some Buy Here Pay Here dealerships also conduct extensive mechanical inspections prior to putting the car on the market to ensure its safety and reliability.
+Reputable Buy Here Pay Here dealerships offer used vehicles that come with an extended warranty.
+In addition, some Buy Here Pay Here dealerships also conduct extensive mechanical inspections prior to putting the car on the market for peace of mind.

 Myth #4: Buy Here Pay Here dealers require a hefty down payment.

 You’ll more than likely have to make a down-payment when dealing with a Buy Here Pay Here car lot.
 However, you’ll have the opportunity to sit down with a financing representative to determine which types of vehicles you can comfortably afford to make payments on each month.
 And if the monthly payment is doable but your cash reserves are limited, you can always explore other vehicles that require a smaller down payment.

 What Documents Do I Need to Obtain Financing at a Buy Here Pay Here Car Lot?

 Are you planning to finance your next automobile purchase through a Buy Here Pay Here dealer?
 The application process for Buy Here Pay Here dealership financing may be a bit more complex than what you’d find at a traditional dealership.
 So, if you want things to go smoothly when you apply, you will need to gather all the required documentation beforehand.